 Cambodia has been on the top of our travel bucket list for a long time.
 Therefore, our epic family trip to Siem Reap a few months ago, was a dream come true.
 We all fell completely in love with this gorgeous temple town.
 It fascinated us with its incredible atmosphere, vibrant food & dining scene and the kindest local people we’ve met so far in Southeast Asia.
-And of course, Angkor Wat!
+And of course, the Ancient city of Angkor!
 Exploring the ruins of Angkor Archaeological Park, one of the wonders of the world, has been an unforgettable experience of a lifetime.
 I have no words to describe how breathtakingly beautiful is this world heritage site.
 If you still haven’t been there, you should add it to your travel wishlist!
 Take your kiddos with you and let them feel the magic of Cambodia…

 Family trip to Siem Reap and Angkor Wat with the kids